We tested this feature significantly. However, this is still in the beta mode.

 etor.close()

 For this feature, you need to set use_annotation=True when creating an Evaluator object.
 Also, you need to provide the script when adding files.
+This feature is only available for single stimulus evaluations.

-Report with annotation
+Evaluation with annotation

 Please click one of the files.
 Then, you will see the original text and marked words or phrases where the evaluators left reasoning behind each rating with detailed descriptions like